- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 - Choose option 4 or 5 to enable Safe Mode or Safe Mode with Networking respectively.

-- Now, open the Command Prompt as an admin and execute the following command:
+- Now, open the Command Prompt as an admin.

 Once you’re done, delete the qevbd.inf file or any other faulty driver as well.